angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

   border-right-style: hidden;
 }
 ```
-12. Tailwind CSS is amazing for creation of responsive layouts and has lots of great helpers for layouts, sizing, ...
+12. Tailwind CSS is amazing for the creation of responsive layouts and has lots of great helpers for layouts, sizing, ...
 13. Try to use Tailwind classes like `!text-4xl` and `text-blue-700` on the `<h1>` tag in the `app.component.html` file and see the changes in the browser

 ### Great!
-We have set up nice Angular workspace and are ready for the development!
+We have set up a nice Angular workspace and are ready for the development!

 ## Discussion